DataScienceGB/DataClean/CodeBook.md

 ##Variables Description (req5.txt contents)

-1.activity_name := Activity long name as described activity_labls file
+3.    activity_name := Activity long name as described activity_labels file
-2.subject       := Subject identifier
+4.    subject       := Subject identifier

-3.    tBodyAcc-mean()-X	:= Mean by activity and subject of tBodyAcc-mean()-X
+4.    tBodyAcc-mean()-X	:= Mean by activity and subject of tBodyAcc-mean()-X
-4.
 4.    tBodyAcc-mean()-Y	:= Mean by activity and subject of tBodyAcc-mean()-Y
 5.    tBodyAcc-mean()-Z	:= Mean by activity and subject of tBodyAcc-mean()-Z
 6.  	tGravityAcc-mean()-X	:= Mean by activity and subject of tGravityAcc-mean()-X